Creating a Job

 12. Select a Compute shape.

-13. (Optional) Change the Compute shape by clicking Change shape.
+13. (Optional) Change the Compute shape by selecting Change shape.
 Then, follow these steps in the Select compute panel.

 1. Select an instance type.